Naomi-Inyang/QuantAI/README.md

-# TubeNote API
+# QuantAI API
-AI powered platform that leverages on LLMs and function calls to create notebooks from YouTube videos
+Stock Advisory AI powered platform that leverages on LangGraph for tool calling

 ## How to start
-run `git clone https://github.com/C-Spydo/tubenotes.git` in the directory to be used
+run `git clone https://github.com/Naomi-Inyang/QuantAI.git` in the directory to be used

 ## Install dependencies
 Install dependencies using `pip install -r requirements.txt`, preferably in a virtual enviroment